This dashboard is for the MySuper option. Dashboards for other investment options will become available soon.

 The blue columns in the chart plot the one-year returns to 30 June in each of the years listed along the horizontal axis.

-Each point on the green line indicates the average annual return over the 10 years to the date at that point.
+Each point on the orange line indicates the average annual return over the 10 years to the date at that point.
 The line therefore represents the moving 10 year average.

-Each point on the red line indicates the average target annual return over the 10 years to the date at that point.
+Each point on the grey line indicates the average target annual return over the 10 years to the date at that point.
 The line therefore represents the moving 10 year average target return.